-The following performance information indicates some of the risks of investing in the Fund.
-The bar chart shows the Fund's performance for the calendar year ended December 31, 2022 for Institutional Class shares.
-The table illustrates how the Fund's average annual returns for the 1-year and since inception periods compare with those of a broad measure of market performance.
-The Fund's past performance, before and after taxes, does not necessarily indicate how it will perform in the future.
+The bar chart shows the Predecessor Fund's performance from year to year for Institutional Class shares.
+The table illustrates how the Predecessor Fund's average annual returns for the periods indicated compare with those of a broad measure of market performance.
+The Predecessor Fund's past performance, before and after taxes, does not necessarily indicate how the Fund will perform in the future.
 Updated performance information is posted on the Fund's website at www.reganfunds.com or by calling the Fund toll-free at 888-44-REGAN (888-447-3426).

-Calendar Year Ended December 31,
+Calendar Years Ended December 31

-During the period of time shown in the bar chart, the Fund's highest quarterly return was 2.58% for the quarter ended March 31, 2021 and the lowest quarterly return was -1.78% for the quarter ended June 30, 2022.
+During the period of time shown in the bar chart, the Predecessor Fund's highest quarterly return was 3.75% for the quarter ended December 31, 2023 and the lowest quarterly return was -1.78% for the quarter ended June 30, 2022.